reactjs/react.dev/content/docs/implementation-notes.md

 Then, host components need to update their children.
 Unlike composite components, they might contain more than a single child.

 In this simplified example, we use an array of internal instances and iterate over it, either updating or replacing the internal instances depending on whether the received `type` matches their previous `type`.
-The real reconciler also takes element's `key` in the account and track moves in addition to insertions and deletions, but we will omit this logic.
+The real reconciler also takes element's `key` into account and track moves in addition to insertions and deletions, but we will omit this logic.

 We collect DOM operations on children in a list so we can execute them in batch: